vsch/flexmark-java/flexmark-test-util/src/main/resources/ast_spec.md

-- a nonempty sequence of characters that does not include ASCII space or control characters, and includes parentheses only if (a) they are backslash-escaped or (b) they are part of a balanced pair of unescaped parentheses that is not itself inside a balanced pair of unescaped parentheses.
+- a nonempty sequence of characters that does not include ASCII space or control characters, and includes parentheses only if (a) they are backslash-escaped or (b) they are part of a balanced pair of unescaped parentheses.
+(Implementations may impose limits on parentheses nesting to avoid performance issues, but at least three levels of nesting should be supported.)

 A [link title](@)  consists of either